neevets/drew-docs/legal/terms.md

 ## 3) Service Availability

-We strive to provide a stable experience, but Drew is provided on an **"as is"** and **"as available"** basis.
+We strive to provide a stable and reliable security experience.

+Drew is provided on an **"as is"** and **"as available"** basis.
+While we aim to maintain high uptime and operational integrity, service availability may be affected by:

+- Scheduled or emergency maintenance
+- Infrastructure or hosting outages
+- Discord API disruptions
+- Technical errors beyond our reasonable control

 We may modify, suspend, or discontinue features at any time, with or without notice.

 ---

-## 4) Data and Privacy
+## 4) Data Collection and Processing

 Use of Drew is also governed by our Privacy Policy.

-By using the Services, you acknowledge that limited operational data may be processed to provide functionality, security, and reliability.
+In order to provide functionality, moderation, and security services, Drew may collect and process limited operational data, including but not limited to:

+- Server events (e.g., role changes, channel updates, member joins/leaves, moderation actions)
+- User IDs
+- Server IDs
+- Role IDs
+- Message IDs (where required for moderation functionality)
+- Logs of moderation actions, including details and timestamps of related events
+- Configuration settings related to security and moderation

+Drew does **not** collect message content unless explicitly required for moderation, logging, or security functionality enabled by the server owner.

+Data is processed solely for:

+- Providing core bot functionality
+- Maintaining security and anti-nuke systems
+- Logging moderation actions
+- Ensuring service reliability and abuse prevention

+We do not sell user data.

+Data retention periods may vary depending on operational and security needs.

 ---